 Approximately eighty percent of the population will experience an episode of low back pain during their lives.
 Most get better within a few weeks, but symptoms in many continue for many years after the initial problem.
 Their life and that of their family are often changed forever as they struggle to maintain a normal life.

-If you damage the back the body will go through a repair process and within weeks you should be feeling much better.
+If you damage the back, the body will go through a repair process and within weeks you should be feeling much better.
 But what if you don’t feel better and the pain continues?
-During the episode of pain the body compensates and changes position to try and maintain some function i.e we limp.
+During the episode of pain the body compensates and changes position to try and maintain some function, i.e, we limp or we stop bending.
 The brain picks up on this new pattern and we learn it.
 Hence pain persists as we limp along.

 Pain is a frightening experience and the brains first response is to not move.
 This is entirely normal for a few days but if you are still doing this six months later you are in trouble!
 Many things increase this fear and what you are told can make us worse.
 For example, ‘your pelvis is dislocated’, ‘five discs have popped out of place’, ‘your spine is out of place, ‘one leg is longer than the other’.
-All these explanations I hear on a regular basis but they are wrong and only cause you to feel even more frightened.
+All these explanations we hear on a regular basis, but these claims lack any evidence to support them and only cause you to feel even more frightened.

 Passive treatments such as manipulation, massage and acupuncture have no long term benefit in chronic low back pain.
 The latest research suggests that changing how a person uses their back and reducing fear avoidance gives the best results.